A Benchmark for Point Clouds Registration Algorithms: Materials and Methods

-While this algorithm does not guarantee a uniform coverage, in practice, it works reasonably well, as can be seen in \cref{fig:overlap_eth}.
-As an alternative to the described protocol, we could have decided to align each point cloud in a given sequence with any other point cloud, with an overlap above a threshold, in the same sequence.
+While this algorithm does not guarantee an exact uniform coverage, in practice, it works reasonably well, as can be seen in \cref{fig:overlap_eth}.
+As an alternative to the described protocol, we could align each point cloud in a given sequence with any other point cloud, with an overlap above a threshold, in the same sequence.
 We discarded this option for two reasons.
-First of all, the number of registration problems would become too high, discouraging authors to use the benchmark.
+First of all, the number of registration problems would become too high, discouraging authors from using the benchmark.
 Secondly, this protocol would not ensure a uniform coverage of the various degrees of overlap, a fundamental characteristic for a registration benchmark, in our opinion.

-For the ETH datasets \cite{Pomerleau2012}, the authors indeed provided a set of registration problems, \ie{} pairs of point clouds with an associated initial perturbation.
-We decided to use registration problems generated with our algorithms, rather than the originals, for two reasons.
-First of all, we want to use the same procedure for all the datasets.
-Secondly, the set of problems provided with the ETH datasets is too large to be used in conjunction with other datasets.
-Too many required experiments to execute the benchmark, in our opinion, would discourage researchers from using the benchmark.
+For the ETH datasets \cite{Pomerleau2012}, the authors already provide a set of registration problems, \ie{} pairs of point clouds with an associated initial perturbation.
+Nevertheless, we decided to use registration problems generated with our algorithms, rather than the originals, for two reasons.
+First, we want to use the same procedure for each dataset.
+Second, the set of problems provided with the ETH datasets is too large to be used in conjunction with other datasets.
+Too many experiments, in our opinion, would discourage researchers from using the benchmark.
 As reference, our benchmark requires 3000 experiments per sequence for testing local registration algorithms, while the original ETH protocol requires 64000 experiments per sequence.
 Considering that our benchmark is composed of many more datasets, the number of registration problems would become too large.
-The time requirement for running the benchmark on the Probabilistic Point Clouds Registration algorithm \cite{agamennoni2016point} is about $14$ hours on a $2.2$GHz Intel Core i7 with $16$GB DDR3 RAM and a SSD hard drive, while this time depends largely on the hardware used and on the parameters and the algorithm tested, we think that further increasing this time would discourage authors from using the benchmark.
+The time requirement to run the Probabilistic Point Clouds Registration algorithm \cite{agamennoni2016point} on the benchmark is about $14$ hours on a $2.2$GHz Intel Core i7 with $16$GB DDR3 RAM and a SSD hard drive, while this time largely depends on the hardware used and on the parameters and the algorithm tested, we think that further increasing this time would discourage authors from using the benchmark.

 Summarizing, for each sequence, we sampled a list of pairs of point clouds, each corresponding to a registration problem, ensuring uniform coverage of the different levels of overlap.
 For each pair, we randomly sampled a list of transformations, to ensure a uniform coverage of the different magnitudes of initial misplacement.
 Therefore, each chosen pair of point clouds is tested with different levels of initial misplacement; in this way, the benchmark is able to highlight how an algorithm behaves with different transformations on the same problem.